guenthertom/stata-crashcourse/README.md

 # Stata Crash Course

-**Intro into Stata that will enable you to conduct your first data analysis.**
+**Introduction into Stata that will enable you to conduct your first data analysis.**

 This short course is designed to get you started with Stata, focusing on core skills needed for basic data management and statistical analysis.
 It includes example `.do` files, slides with short video explanations and exercises.